Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Results

 The importance of the joint probabilities $p_{ab}$ is that they reflect correlations which mean-field approximations neglect.
-To understand the relevance of the joint probabilities $p_{ab}$, note that if an invasive mutant variety forms a spatial cluster near its point of entry, then the average density of invasive mutants in the ecosystem, $p_M$, will be low, while the conditional probability that a neighbor of an invasive individual will also be of the invasive type, $q_{M|M} = p_{MM} / p_{M}$, will be significantly higher.
-A discrepancy between $q_{a|b}$ and $p_a$ can persist when the ecosystem has settled into a quasi-steady-state behavior, and is then an indicator of spatial pattern formation.
-Figure~\ref{fig:qcc-over-pc}(A) shows an example, plotting $q_{C|C}$ measured in a host--consumer ecosystem against $p_C$.
-The salient point is that in a well-mixed scenario (where we expect the mean-field approximation to be applicable), the average consumer density $p_C$ and the consumer--consumer pairwise correlation $q_{C|C}$ are essentially equal over time.
+To understand the relevance of the joint probabilities $p_{ab}$, consider a scenario where an invasive mutant variety forms a spatial cluster near its point of entry.
+Let $p_M$ be the probability that a lattice site chosen at random contains a mutant-type organism, and let $p_{MM}$ denote the probability that a pair of neighboring sites chosen at random will both be occupied by mutant-type organisms.
+Then the average density of invasive mutants in the ecosystem, $p_M$, will be low, while the conditional probability that a neighbor of an invasive individual will also be of the invasive type, $q_{M|M} = p_{MM} / p_{M}$, will be significantly higher.
+(It is typical in theoretical spatial ecology to denote conditional probabilities with~$q$, rather than $p$~\cite{tgoei2000}.)
+A discrepancy between the conditional probability $q_{a|b}$ and the overall probability $p_a$ can persist when the ecosystem has settled into a quasi-steady-state behavior, and is then an indicator of spatial pattern formation.

+Applying this idea to the spatial host--consumer model, let $p_C$ be the probability that a lattice site chosen at random contains a consumer, and let $q_{C|C}$ denote the conditional probability that lattice site adjacent to a consumer will also be occupied by a consumer.
+Figure~\ref{fig:qcc-over-pc}(A) shows $p_C$ and $q_{C|C}$ measured during the course of numerical simulations.
+In a well-mixed scenario (where we expect the mean-field approximation to be applicable), the average consumer density $p_C$ and the consumer--consumer pairwise correlation $q_{C|C}$ are essentially equal over time.
 In the spatial lattice scenario, $p_C$ and $q_{C|C}$ are noticeably different.